Dec 29, 2024

 Visit Florence Brand Guidelines

-Why I Love It:
+Why we Love It:

 Florence’s guidelines are straightforward and to the point.
-They include clear “Do and Don’t” examples, which I always find helpful when rolling out brand rules to a new team.
+They include clear “Do and Don’t” examples, which we always find helpful when rolling out brand rules to a new team.
 Their tone of voice section is also thoughtfully designed.

 Canva